Language

 Ref: Nessy.com

-The effects of undiagnosed language delay or DLD (Developmental Language Disorder)- poor vocabulary and problems with grammar -silently erodes the confidence of young learners in classrooms up and down the country even today.
+The effects of undiagnosed language delay or DLD (Developmental Language Disorder)- poor vocabulary, problems with grammar and narrative-silently erodes the confidence of young learners in classrooms up and down the country even today.

 I have observed and assessed language delay and its effects in children and young people from the age of 2 to 16 years.
 Happily, all children and young people can learn and over 20 years, I have developed unique programmes that ensure they do.